senvardarsemih/generic-for-core/README.md

 * simple experimental generic repository pattern demo on .net core *

 * You have to setup your own connection string in appsettings.json file.
-* You have to run the entity framework core migration via package manager console
+* You have to run the entity framework core migration via package manager console (In Visual Studio go to Tools -> Nuget Package Manager -> Package Manager Console then start migration with 'Update-Database' command